 Know before you go.

-Look at the map on this web site, and plan your day.
+Look at the Zoo map and plan your day.

 Dude, where’s my car?